1977 Sri Lankan parliamentary election: Results

 The UNP won the largest landslide in Sri Lankan history, taking over half the vote and 140 of the 168 seats, five-sixths of the legislature.
 The size of the landslide was magnified by the first-past-the-post system.
-The SLFP was decimated, falling from 91 seats to only eight–easily the worst defeat that a Sri Lankan governing party has ever suffered, and one of the worst ever suffered by a governing party in a Westminster system.
+The SLFP was decimated, falling from 91 seats to only eight–easily the worst defeat that a Sri Lankan ruling party has ever suffered, and one of the worst ever suffered by a governing party in a Westminster system.

 For the first time, a Tamil party won the second-highest number of seats in Parliament and became the Official Opposition.

 Abeyratne Pilapitiya of the UNP was elected MP for Kalawana, but was subsequently unseated in an election petition.
 Sarath Muttetuwegama of the Communist Party was returned to Parliament in the ensuing by-election.

-The 1977 election was the only one ever held under the 1972 constitution.
+The 1977 election was the only one held in Sri Lanka under the 1972 constitution.
 A year later, the UNP-dominated legislature amended the constitution to replace the parliamentary system with a presidential system.
 Under the provisions of the new document, Prime Minister Jayewardene became president on 4 February 1978.